NethServer/ns8-core/docs/design.md

 The core purpose is managing the applications, providing the basics for their entire life cycle (install, upgrade, reconfigure, uninstall...).
 It runs the following components:

 - Redis instance running as rootfull container, bound to TCP port 6379.
+The Redis DB
+  * exchanges messages among agents and the API server
+  * helps modules to discover information about the core and other modules
-The Redis DB stores the system and modules configuration and provides a signaling bus based on its PUB/SUB feature.
+  * provides a signaling bus based on its PUB/SUB feature
+  * stores (a copy of) the system and modules configuration
+  * is an authentication backend for the management UI and the agents

+- `agent@cluster.service` Systemd system unit, running as root.
+Its actions are defined in `/var/lib/nethserver/cluster/actions`

-- `node-agent.service` Systemd unit, running as root.
-The events are defined in `/usr/local/share/agent/node-events` and `/var/local/node-events` (for local Sysadmin overrides).
+- `agent@node.service` Systemd system unit, running as root.
+Its actions are defined in `/var/lib/nethserver/node/actions`

-- `module-agent.service` Systemd units, running in each module as non-privileged users.
-See the "Additional modules" section below for more details.
+- `agent.service` Systemd user unit, running as non-privileged Unix user for each rootless module instance.
+See the "Additional modules" section below for more details

 - Edge proxy, for TLS termination and centralized certificates management (Traefik)

-- LDAP proxy, listening on 127.0.0.1 port 3890.
-It helps other modules to connect to the account provider LDAP service, providing a fixed address and clear text connection.
+- LDAP proxy, a rootless module listening on 127.0.0.1.
+It helps other modules to connect to account provider LDAP servers, with a clear text connection

 - LDAP local account provider (Samba DC, OpenLDAP)

 - VPN, each node is connected to the leader using WireGuard in a star network topology

-- API server, it handles all UI requests and audits executed tasks
+- API server, it handles authentication and authorization for all UI requests (and more...).
+It audits executed tasks

 - UI, it allows configuration of the cluster and applications